200-176-Great Vocals

 Writer/Composer: John Barry / Leslie Bricusse / Anthony Newley (1964)

 British-Welsh songstress Shirley Bassey is a legend with few equals.
-This is perhaps the very best and most famous song from a James Bond movie, and her delivery of it is nothing short of astonishing.
-Known for a career that started in the early 1960s and still going strong in the 2010s, she masters 3 octaves with her mezzo-soprano style and extraordinary breath control, along with a stunning vibrato.
-This was her biggest musical hit and, along with John Barry’s great orchestration, she took the world by storm as an iconic musical artist.
-Her last note finale—Unbelievable!…Absolutely Captivating!
+This may be the very best and most famous song from a James Bond Movie, and her delivery of it is nothing short of astonishing.
+Known for a career that started in the early 1960s and still going strong in the 2010s, she masters 3 octaves with her mezzo-soprano style and extraordinary breath control, along with an absolutely stunning vibrato.
+This was her biggest hit and, along with John Barry’s great orchestration, she took the world by storm as an iconic musical artist, with Pop / Jazz / and Showtunes in her repertoire.
+Her iconic stage persona and jaw-dropping vocals kept in the limelight for years—she is the only artist to record 3 different James Bond themes.
+Her last note as the finale in this number—Unbelievable!… Captivating!

 176. CARA MIA (1965)